What Happens when You Swallow a Sneeze?

 One of the most amazing facts about sneezes is that they almost never operate alone.
 What does that mean?
 Odds are when the first one appears, it will be followed by several more.
-This can vary from person to person, but it’s normal to sneeze up to 10 times!
+This can vary from person to person, but when the first sneeze appears, it’s bound to repeat itself several times.

 We recommend you read: How to Naturally Whiten Teeth

 While it may seem harmless, when you swallow a sneeze, it puts your health at risk.
 In fact, it can even lead to certain types of infection.

 One of the main reasons why we try to swallow a sneeze is to avoid annoying or inconveniencing the people around us.

 Obviously, you don’t want to go to the opposite extreme of sneezing without any consideration or precaution… But there a middle ground between throwing caution to the wind and holding your sneezes in.
 How?
 Just cover your mouth with a tissue.

 That way, the air and microorganisms can leave your body.
 And, at the same time, it also protects others by preventing the spread of disease and the possibility of infection.